macjabeth/showbunny/README.md

 ### Creating A Pull Request

 1. Fork the Project
-2. Create your [GitFlow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) Branch (`git checkout -b feature/AmazingFeature`)
+2. Create your [GitFlow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) Branch (`git checkout -b feature/amazing-feature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your Changes (`git commit -m 'Add some amazing-feature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
+4. Push to the Branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+### Joining the Community

+We have a [community on Discord](https://discord.gg/g63XcJWFwv) to discuss Showbunny and other topics.
+Feel free to come join us!

 ## License